 After suffering six consecutive losses to the Gators, Bowden suddenly remembered how to beat them, and launched a four game winning streak in the series.
 The worst of them was a 52-17 shellacking in Tallahassee in 1988, and it was no coincidence that the Seminoles became a national power during this time; during the four year streak, FSU would win two Fiesta Bowls, a Sugar Bowl and a Blockbuster Bowl (now the Russell Athletic Bowl).
 Meanwhile, NCAA sanctions chased Galen Hall out of Gainesville in 1989, and he was replaced by Steve Spurrier, who engineered a miraculous turnaround in his first season in 1990.
 But one of the two blemishes on the 1990 team’s 10-2 record was an ugly 45-30 loss to FSU, in which Florida was only out gained by three yards but committed three turnovers and gave up 147 yards rushing to FSU tailback Amp Lee.

 The 1991 game was the only one in this stretch that’s any fun for Gator fans, but it was quite an important one.
 FSU started the year ranked #1, and held that top spot for most of the season.
 But in the Seminoles’ second to last game of the year, they were upset by Miami in the first of many “Wide Right” losses to the Hurricanes.
 So the Seminoles were down, but not out of the national title hunt, sporting a #3 ranking heading into the showdown with Florida.
-But the 5th ranked Gators crushed FSU’s dreams of a national title with a 14-9 upset courtesy of Shane Matthews’ 73 bomb to Harrison Houston.
+But the 5th ranked Gators killed FSU’s dreams of a national title with a 14-9 upset courtesy of a 73 yard bomb from Shane Matthews to Harrison Houston.

 FSU went back to its winning ways in the series with a 45-24 win in Tallahassee in 1992, and continued them in the 1993 game in the Swamp, one that really stings for Gator fans.
 FSU was up 27-7 after three quarters, but the Gators rallied for two straight touchdowns to cut the margin to six midway through the fourth quarter.
-Now it was up to the Gator defense to get one more stop.
-But Charlie Ward hit Warrick Dunn in the flat, who ran 79 yards for the game clinching touchdown.
+It came down to the Gator defense to get one more stop, and they didn’t get it.
+Instead, Charlie Ward hit Warrick Dunn in the flat, who ran 79 yards for the game clinching touchdown.
 FSU would go on to win their first national title the ensuing January.

 Part VII: An orange and blue oasis, 1995-1997 (Florida 3, FSU 1)

-It’s true that Steve Spurrier was mostly unsuccessful against FSU in his Gator coaching career.
+It’s true that the Head Ball Coach was mostly unsuccessful against FSU in his Gator coaching career.
 I say mostly, and not totally, because of this little three year stretch- one that, upon mere mention, still holds the power to make FSU fans spontaneously combust.

 First came the 1995 game. #6 FSU, #3 Florida, in the Swamp.
 National championship dreams on the line for both teams (albeit FSU’s were much smaller than Florida’s).
 Scott Bentley kicked an early field goal to spot FSU a 3-0 lead, but then the Gators unleashed three years and four games worth of frustration on FSU, exploding for 28 points in a 20-minute span that knocked the Seminoles down for the count.
 Down 28-6 in the third quarter, FSU tried to rally.
 Dunn punched his way in to cut the lead to 28-14 with the ensuing two point conversion.
 But Danny Wuerffel landed the knockout punch with a 74-yard strike to Ike Hilliard on the very next play.
 The Gators, who ended up with a whopping 537 yards on the day (443 through the air from Wuerffel), did allow FSU to score the final 10 points, but unlike the year before, their defense slammed the door shut before it got too close by picking off Kanell on his last two possessions to secure a 35-24 win, relieving Florida fans of the worry that Spurrier would never again beat his Thanksgiving weekend rival.

 Then there was the 1996 game in Tallahassee.
 Um, yeah, about that.
 This was a #1 vs. #2 game, meaning the hype preceding the 1995 game paled in comparison to this one.
 But the top ranked Gators struggled early; Danny Wuerffel threw three interceptions and Peter Boulware blocked a Florida punt.
 The Noles exchanged those presents for a 17-0 lead.
 Wuerffel tried to lead Florida back, cutting the lead down to 24-21 with three touchdown passes.
 But the onside kick following the third one went out of bounds and FSU survived.
-Also worth pointing out about this game is that Steve Spurrier accused FSU of hitting Wuerffel late; Bowden even admitted his players were taught to hit “until the echo of the whistle”.
-Hm, OK.
-We’ll remember that.
+Also worth pointing out about this game is that Steve Spurrier accused FSU of hitting Wuerffel late; Bowden even admitted his players were taught to hit “until the echo of the whistle,” a statement that I’m sure Spurrier took well.